sharkham/pokemon_manager/extra_spec.md

 - [X] lets a user logout if they are already logged in and redirects to the HOME(login) page
 - [X] redirects a user to the index page if the user tries to access /logout while not logged in
 - [ ] redirects a user to the login route if a user tries to access /tweets route if user not logged in
-- [ ] loads /tweets if user is logged in user show page
+- [x] loads /tweets if user is logged in user show page
-- [ ] shows all a single users tweets
+- [x] shows all a single users tweets index action logged in
-index action
-  logged in
-  - [ ] lets a user view the tweets index if logged in logged out
+  - [x] lets a user view the tweets index if logged in logged out
- - [ ] does not let a user view the tweets index if not logged in new action logged in
+ - [x] does not let a user view the tweets index if not logged in new action logged in
-  - [ ] lets user view new tweet form if logged in
+  - [x] lets user view new tweet form if logged in
-  - [ ] lets user create a tweet if they are logged in
+  - [x] lets user create a tweet if they are logged in
-  - [ ] does not let a user tweet from another user
+  - [X] does not let a user tweet from another user (they wouldn't be able to)
   - [ ] does not let a user create a blank tweet logged out
-  - [ ] does not let user view new tweet form if not logged in show action logged in
+  - [x] does not let user view new tweet form if not logged in show action logged in
-  - [ ] displays a single tweet
+  - [x] displays a single tweet
   logged out
   - [ ] does not let a user view a tweet edit action logged in
-  - [ ] lets a user view tweet edit form if they are logged in
+  - [x] lets a user view tweet edit form if they are logged in
-  - [ ] does not let a user edit a tweet they did not create
+  - [x] does not let a user edit a tweet they did not create
-  - [ ] lets a user edit their own tweet if they are logged in
+  - [x] lets a user edit their own tweet if they are logged in
   - [ ] does not let a user edit a text with blank content logged out
   - [ ] does not load -- requests user to login
   delete action
     logged in
-  - [ ] lets a user delete their own tweet if they are logged in
+  - [x] lets a user delete their own tweet if they are logged in
-  - [ ] does not let a user delete a tweet they did not create logged out
+  - [x] does not let a user delete a tweet they did not create logged out
-  - [ ] does not load let user delete a tweet if not logged in
+  - [x] does not load let user delete a tweet if not logged in (pretty sure--they can't even access the pages)

 User
-  - [ ] can slug the username
+  - [x] can slug the username
-  - [ ] can find a user based on the slug
+  - [x] can find a user based on the slug
-  - [ ] has a secure password
+  - [x] has a secure password